 A Conversion Option Harvest Plan - (COHP) is a timber harvest plan developed by the landowner indicating the limits of timber harvest, road constructions, and critical areas.
-Compliance with an approved COHP releases the property from the otherwise mandatory six-year development moratorium.
+Compliance with an approved COHP releases the property from the otherwise mandatory six-year development moratorium, associated with a Class II or Class III forest practices permit issued by the Washington State Department of Natural Resources (DNR).